oyxong123/AutoWhatsappChatSnipper---AHK/README.md

 #### Possible improvements and bug fixes:
 - Instead of manually snipping an image in the beginning to select the directory that the program will save its captured screenshots in, implement some way to select a directory in the initializing popup.
+- Standardize the names used throughout the program.
+- Update comments in the code.

 ## Extra Notes
 The problem with this program is that it is dependent on the GUI design and behaviour of WhatsApp Web, which updates every once in a while.